 How to work a toaster

-2. Set the toasting level
+2. Set the Toasting Level

+Press the lever downwards to begin the toasting process.
 Give the slices sufficient time to toast.
-During this procedure, it is also crucial that you keep your nose open to smell for burning.
-The toasting procedure shouldn’t take longer than a minute or two, depending on how dark you would like the toast to be.
+During this process, it’s crucial to stay attentive to prevent burning.
+The toasting shouldn’t take longer than a minute or two, depending on your desired darkness.

-4. Remove the food
+4. Remove the Food

 For your own safety, ensure you do not use anything metal to retrieve the toasts.
 You may electrocute yourself.